sivareddyit/qubership-envgene/docs/instance-pipeline-parameters.md

 ### `ENV_TEMPLATE_VERSION_ORIGIN`

 **Description**: If provided, system updates the Blue-Green origin template artifact version in the Environment Inventory.
-System overrides `envTemplate.bgArtifacts.origin` at `/environments/<ENV_NAME>/Inventory/env_definition.yml`
+System overrides `envTemplate.bgNsArtifacts.origin` at `/environments/<ENV_NAME>/Inventory/env_definition.yml`

 This parameter is used for environments that use Blue-Green Deployment support.
 The value should be in `application:version` notation.